 How You Can Protect Your Information

-If you access your accounts on-line, you should confirm that the anti-virus software and firewall/spyware protection is current on the computer(s) you use.
+If you access your accounts on-line, you should confirm that the anti-virus software and firewall/spyware protection is current on the computer(s) that you use.
 Avoid using public computers, such as at a library, internet café, hotel, etc. to access your accounts whenever possible.
-We also strongly recommend that you select a unique User ID and Password that does not contain any personal information (i.e. SSN, DOB, Name, phone #, etc.) and not identical to other passwords you use.
-An additional best practice is to not provide any of your account information, including online account user names or passwords, to anyone, especially if you receive the request via email or over the phone by an unfamiliar source.
+We also strongly recommend that you select a unique User ID and Password that does not contain any personal information (i.e., SSN, DOB, Name, phone #, etc.) and is not identical to other passwords you use.
+An additional best practice is to not provide any of your account information, including online account usernames or passwords, to anyone, especially if you receive the request via email or over the phone by an unfamiliar source.
 We also suggest that you regularly review the activity on your brokerage statements, particularly withdrawals and transfers.
 Please contact us immediately if you notice any suspicious or irregular activity relating to your account(s); or if you believe your information has been compromised.

 COMPLIANCE WITH PRIVACY REQUIREMENTS

 Beaumont maintains compliance with Massachusetts requirement 201 CMR 17.00 and applicable federal guidelines.
 The firm has a designated Information Security Manager, as defined in its Written Information Security Program (WISP).
-This Program is consistent with the stringent requirements of Massachusetts, and outlines the responsibilities of the firm and its personnel to protect client data.
+This Program is consistent with the stringent requirements of Massachusetts and outlines the responsibilities of the firm and its personnel to protect client data.
 Although the WISP requirements only pertain to residents of Massachusetts, the firm extends these standards to all clients.
 Beaumont is also aware of and considers the stipulations set forth by individual states.
-In addition, the Securities and Exchange Commission’s (SEC) Regulation S-P provides further guidance and requirements for handling and protecting non-public client information (NPI).
+In addition, the Securities and Exchange Commission’s (SEC), Regulation S-P provides further guidance and requirements for handling and protecting non-public client information (NPI).
 Beaumont adheres to and applies these standards to its business and handling of client information.

 NOTIFICATION OF BEAUMONT FINANCIAL PARTNERS, LLC’S PROXY POLICY